odeke-em/snappy-cli/README.md

 # snappy-cli

-Simple CLI utility for the snappy compression format
+Simple CLI utility for the [snappy](https://github.com/google/snappy) compression format.

-Contains two complementary CLI utilities, one for compressing, the other for uncompressing i.e `snappy-compress` and `snappy-uncompress`.
+Contains two complementary CLI utilities, one for compressing, the other for decompressing i.e. `snappy-compress` and `snappy-uncompress`.

-* Note:
-Both utils:
+Note that both utils:

-- Read either from stdin or from a file on disk passed in as a path.
+* Read either from stdin or from a file on disk passed in as a path.
-- Output their result to stdout.
+* Output their result to stdout.

-### Installation and usage
+## Installation and usage

-- snappy-compress
+### snappy-compress

 CLI utility to compress data in the snappy format.
-It takes in either a source file or content from stdin e.g
+It takes in either a source file or content from stdin e.g.

 ```shell
 $ go get github.com/odeke-em/snappy-cli/cmd/snappy-compress